Clinical Cases

 Case-Based Learning

 Cases are organized by diagnosis and pattern type, allowing targeted study of specific conditions and presentations.
+Interactive viewer datasets are progressively added as each case package is finalized.

 Key Capillaroscopic Findings:

-- • Multiple giant capillaries
+- • Microhemorrhages (0.5/mm), without giant capillaries

 Key Capillaroscopic Findings:

-- • Preserved capillary density
+- • Severe capillary loss (4.8/mm)

 Key Capillaroscopic Findings:

-- • Normal capillary density
+- • Marked capillary loss (5.3/mm)

-- • Dilated capillaries
+- • High frequency of giant capillaries (27.5%)

 Systematic Case Analysis